-The first thing everyone should do when buying Los Angeles real estate from out of state research – lots of it.
+The first thing everyone should do when buying Riverside real estate from out of state research – lots of it.
 You will, of course, want to lean on your agent’s expertise, but you should also do your own online research.

 Finding out as much about the market and prices and available real estate will save you both time and money.
 “Be your own advocate,” experts advise.
 “Fire up Google [and] see what you can learn – and give yourself as much lead time as possible.